JuanDelPueblo/DiscordWhitelistManager/README.md

 ﻿# DiscordWhitelistManager
 Simple plugin to remove whitelist and unlink on guild leave.
-Requires a [special fork of DiscordSRV](https://github.com/MCPueblo/DiscordSRV) until the async player kick bug has been fixed upstream.
+Requires [DiscordSRV](https://github.com/DiscordSRV/DiscordSRV) to detect if a member has left and to unlink.